mw5mercs-modding/harjel/Readme.md

 ## TODO
 - Harjel equipment destruction should set self-repair values to 0.
 Probably not that important since a damaged harjel will blow up, most likely taking the component with it.
 But still...
   - EquipmentData has HealthState - maybe check that whenever taking damage
-- Use categories and colors in market window.
-  - NewMarketItemWidget/SetEquipmentDetails to set equipment color
-- keep armor traits in mind when changing armor in mechlab, see MechComponentHeader/IncreaseArmor
-- additional properties
-  - armorWeightMulti (for ferro or hardened)
-  - structureWeightMulti (for endo etc)

 ## YAML notes
 - armor cleanup:
-  - DLC Get Installed Internals - special handling of techlevel for hardended, etc. NEVER USER FOR ARMOR!
-  - MechlabWidget/UpdateArmorButtons might need changes if we consider armor upgrades in the mechlab
-  - fcnt79/Get Current Mech Tonnage calculates ENDO etc
-  - mech without anything, ie. structure only is always tonnage/10
-  - why use armor traits when calculating weight for mechlab?
-That seems incorrect.
-  - armor traits are actually applied in the mechlab!
 - Format Text can be used to replace things like {string}.
 Maybe interesting for equip prop labels
 - DerivedMech Setup inventory and stuff sets health trait multi to -0.5 for endo.
 Does that mean endo makes it so we have less structure??